"VIRUS ALERT FROM Windows" removal instructions

 Like many other technical support scams, this one is designed by scammers who attempt to trick unsuspecting users into calling them via the provided number.
-In most cases their main purpose is to trick users into paying them to fix a non-existent computer problem (remove viruses).
-Either way, such scams should be ignored.
-It is worthwhile to mention that such scams (deceptive websites) often get opened through unreliable ads, shady websites or by installed potentially unwanted applications (PUAs).
+In most cases, their main purpose is to trick people into paying to fix a non-existent computer problem (remove viruses).
+In any case, such scams should be ignored.
+Note that the deceptive websites associated with these scams are often opened through dubious ads, bogus websites, or installed potentially unwanted applications (PUAs).

-This technical support scam website is designed to display a pop-up window/deceptive notification claiming that user's computer (Windows registration key) is blocked because some software that is installed on it is pirated, Windows registration key is illegal, the operating system is hacked and/or used from undefined location and sending viruses over the Internet.
-In order to unblock a computer and prevent possible data and financial activities tracking a user is encouraged to call the +1-844-900-0923 number, supposedly the Microsoft Support (helpline) number.
-As a rule, scammers behind such websites try to sell fake technical support (software or services).
-Also, it is common that scammers ask users to install software that gives them remote access to a computer.
-By having a remote access to user's computer scammers may use it to steal sensitive information, install some malicious software (e.g., ransomware, some Trojan).
-Either way, it is strongly recommended not to trust such scams and simply ignore them.
-Scam pages that are designed to prevent users from closing them can be closed through Task Manager by terminating (ending) the running browser process.
+This technical support scam website displays a pop-up window/deceptive notification claiming that the user's computer (Windows registration key) is blocked due to some installed software being pirated, the Windows registration key is illegal, and the operating system is hacked and/or used from an undefined location and is sending viruses over the internet.
+To unblock the computer and prevent possible tracking of data and financial activities, the user is encouraged to call the +1-844-900-0923 number, supposedly a Microsoft Support (helpline) number.
+Generally, scammers behind these websites try to sell fake technical support software or services.
+The scammers commonly ask users to install software that gives them remote access to the computer.
+Scammers can then steal sensitive information and install malicious software (e.g., ransomware, Trojans).
+In any case, you are strongly advised not to trust these scams and simply ignore them.
+Scam pages that prevent users from closing them can be forcibly closed through Task Manager by terminating (ending) the running browser process.

-As mentioned in the introduction, technical support scams (and other deceptive pages) often get opened by browsers because some installed PUA forces them to.
-Although, such apps often are designed not only to promote untrustworthy websites but also to gather various data and/or display ads.
-Typically, they collect browsing data like IP addresses, entered search queries, addresses of visited pages, geolocations, and/or other data of this kind.
-However, it is possible that such apps could be designed to record personal, sensitive details as well.
-Moreover, their developers could sell gathered information to third parties (potentially cyber criminals)or misuse it to generate revenue in some other ways.
-Collected data may be misused to steal identities or for other purposes.
-Therefore, users may become victims of identity theft, experience problems related to browsing safety, online privacy, etc. Also, such apps may be designed to display coupons, banners, surveys, coupons and other types of ads.
-Quite often such ads open questionable pages, in some cases they execute scripts designed to download or even install some PUA or other kind of unwanted software.
-Therefore, if such app is installed on a browser and/or computer, then it should be uninstalled.
+As mentioned, technical support scams and other deceptive web pages are often opened by browsers with PUAs installed on them.
+These apps not only promote untrusted websites, but also gather various data and display ads.
+Typically, they collect browsing data such as IP addresses, entered search queries, addresses of visited pages, geolocations, and other data of this kind.
+They might also record personal, sensitive details as well.
+Furthermore, the developers can sell the information to third parties (potentially, cyber criminals) or misuse it to generate revenue in other ways.
+Collected data is often misused to steal identities, or for other purposes.
+Therefore, users might become victims of identity theft, experience problems relating to browsing safety, online privacy, etc. The apps can also display coupons, banners, surveys, coupons and other ads.
+These open dubious web pages and, in some cases, execute scripts designed to download and install PUAs or other unwanted software.
+Therefore, you should remove all PUAs from browsers and computers immediately.

 |Name||Virus Alert from MS-Windows technical support scam|